Sandysmile/Capstone/README.md

 ![image](https://github.com/Sandysmile/Capstone/assets/20648423/4c48f9af-b92c-4a2e-94f1-25e3393aeaf8)

+## Business Understanding

-### Business Understanding/Goals/Reserach
+### Business Context, Goals, and Research

+#### Stakeholders:

+- City Management: Oversees the overall operations and resource allocation for the city services.
-*Stakeholders*: City management, 311 operators, and citizens.
+- 311 Operators: Handle and manage incoming service requests from citizens.

-*Pain Points*: Inefficient resource allocation, delayed response times, and suboptimal service quality.
+#### Pain Points:

+- Inefficient Resource Allocation: Current allocation of resources may not be optimized, leading to operation delays in service delivery.
+- Delayed Response Times: Slow response times to service requests, causing dissatisfaction among citizens.
+- Suboptimal Service Quality: Lack of predictive insights leading to a reactive rather than proactive approach.

+#### Value Proposition:

-*Value Proposition*: Transform 311 operations by predicting overdue calls, enabling better prioritization and resource allocation.
+Transform 311 operations by predicting overdue calls, enabling better prioritization of service requests and efficient resource allocation.
+This will result in improved response times and higher citizen satisfaction levels.

+#### Business Objectives and Outcomes
-*Desired Business Outcome*: Timely process cases that are most likely to be overdue.
+- Objective #1: Predict which 311 calls are most likely to be overdue.

-*What's Predicted?* How likely is an incoming call to be overdue?

-*Current Approach:* 311 cases are currently managed without incorporating predictive insights into service outcomes.

-### Business Goal/Outcome:

-1) Targeted Resource Allocation and Enhanced Operation Efficiency By predicting which 311 calls are most likely to be overdue, we can prioritize high-priority cases, ensuring that the most critical issues receive timely attention.
-This targeted approach leads to more effective use of city resources and improved response times.
+- Outcome #1: Prioritize high-priority cases, ensuring that the most critical issues receive timely attention.
+This leads to more effective use of city resources and improved response times.

-3) Improved Service Quality
-   ML-driven predictive analytics can segment calls by urgency and complexity, enabling more precise resource allocation.
-This ensures that complex and urgent cases are handled promptly, enhancing overall service quality and citizen satisfaction.
+- Objective #2: Utilize ML-driven predictive analytics to segment calls by neighborhood characteristics.
+- Outcome #2: Ensure that complex and urgent cases are handled promptly, enhancing overall service quality and citizen satisfaction.

-Proposed Enhancement Using ML:
-By integrating predictive analytics, we can better anticipate which cases are likely to be overdue, allowing us to prioritize and allocate resources more effectively.
-This proactive approach aims to enhance service efficiency and improve overall satisfaction.
+#### Aligned Machine Learning Goals

+ML Goal #1: Develop and utilize classifiers to predict the likelihood of a 311 call being overdue.
+Alignment: By accurately predicting overdue calls, the model enables the prioritization of high-priority cases, ensuring critical issues receive timely attention.
+This aligns directly with the goal of effective resource use and improved response times.

+ML Goal #2: Analyze neighborhood characteristics to segment 311 calls and identify urgent and complex cases.
+Alignment: Using neighborhood data to segment calls ensures that complex and urgent cases are promptly handled.
+This enhances service quality and citizen satisfaction, aligning with the business objective of improved service delivery.

+### Summary
+the project aims to predict Overdue Calls: Use predictive models to forecast which calls will be overdue, allowing for proactive prioritization and resource allocation.
+Segment Calls by Neighborhood Characteristics: Leverage neighborhood data to ensure complex and urgent cases are identified and addressed promptly, enhancing overall service quality and citizen satisfaction.
+This alignment ensures that the machine learning efforts directly support the business objectives, leading to more efficient and effective 311 service operations.

 ### Business Reserach for Feature Engineering